KnowNo/git-in-python/CodingStyle.md

 For code written in C maybe for high performance, please follow [The Official Git Coding Style](https://github.com/git/git/blob/master/Documentation/CodingGuidelines)  by Linus Torvalds.

-If you want to write some unit testing, please write them in the 'src/test' dir.
+If you want to write some unit tests, please write them in the 'src/tests' dir.

 Everything shoud be written in English, includes comments and documents.